Program: M.A., Secondary Mathematics Education

-- Theoretical understanding of teaching and learning mathematics by reading and synthesizing educational theory and research in mathematics education and examining the implications of theory and research findings to their practice in diverse classroom settings.
+- Demonstrate theoretical understanding of teaching and learning mathematics by reading and synthesizing educational theory and research in mathematics education and examining the implications of theory and research findings to their practice in diverse classroom settings.

-- An understanding of effective teaching practices for diverse mathematics classrooms, and they reflect on their ability to use that understanding in their own practice.
+- Demonstrate an understanding of effective teaching practices for diverse mathematics classrooms, and they reflect on their ability to use that understanding in their own practice.

-- Graduate-level research skills by designing, conducting and presenting research ethically and effectively.
+- Demonstrate graduate-level research skills by designing, conducting and presenting research ethically and effectively.

-- Educational awareness through critical analysis of current issues in mathematics education and general education and how those impact schools.
+- Demonstrate educational awareness through critical analysis of current issues in mathematics education and general education and how those impact schools.

-- An understanding of educational leadership and apply that understanding in practice.
+- Demonstrate an understanding of educational leadership and apply that understanding in practice.